 τοῖς βασιλεῦσιν ἴσην πορδὴ ἔχει δύναµιν.

-A stifled fart brings people to their death;
+A fart suppressed brings many to their death;

 They told me, Heraclitus, they told me you were dead;

 They brought me bitter news to hear and bitter tears to shed;

 I wept as I remembered how often you and I